SongBixiao/hello-world/README.md

 Hi Humans!

-I'm Cindy, I want to study GigHub.And I'm working about two years.
+I'm Cindy, I want to study GitHub.And I'm working about two years.